 In addition to running the CSA, we’ll be delving ever-deeper into the miraculous world of seeds and all the abundance they offer, producing over 100 seed crops for the Snake River Seed Co-op.
 Exciting stuff for seed geeks like us!
 Also afoot on the farm are numerous cool projects by our “farmmates” Draggin’ Wing Nursery, Knapp/Cox Apiaries, Herbal Mamas Demmi and Rachel, Snake River Seed Co-op, and Flowers With Rye!

-A bit on our philosophy regarding interns: I see the farm primarily as a teaching farm, with education of the interns paid for by CSA members and folks who buy seeds from us, rather than a CSA farm that has interns to help run it.
+A bit on our philosophy regarding interns: I see the farm primarily as a teaching farm, with education of the interns paid for by CSA members and the Snake River Seed Co-op, who buys seeds from us, rather than a CSA farm that has interns to help run it.
 In this way, I strive to create a solid, engaging educational environment for the interns as a first priority.
 A lot of organic farm internships can leave interns feeling exploited or taken advantage of.
 The balance of education and farm work alleviates this dilemma for our part-time interns, who can enjoy a full life outside the farm!